-PROPOSAL 3-RATIFICATION OF APPOINTMENT OF ACCOUNTANTS
+PROPOSAL 2-RATIFICATION OF APPOINTMENT OF ACCOUNTANTS

-The Audit Committee has appointed Deloitte to be AGM's independent registered public accounting firm for the fiscal year ending December 31, 2023.
-Deloitte has served as the independent registered public accounting firm to AGM, and before the Mergers to AAM (the accounting predecessor of AGM) since fiscal year 2010 and is considered by the Audit Committee and the Board of Directors to be well qualified.
+The Audit Committee has appointed Deloitte to be AGM's independent registered public accounting firm for the fiscal year ending December 31, 2024.
+Deloitte has served as the auditor to AGM, and before the Mergers to AAM (the accounting predecessor of AGM) since fiscal year 2007 and is considered by the Audit Committee and the Board of Directors to be well qualified.
 Representatives of Deloitte are expected to be present at the Annual Meeting.
 Such representatives will have the opportunity to make a statement if they desire to do so and will be available to respond to appropriate questions.

-The proposal will be approved by the affirmative vote of a majority of the shares of our Common Stock entitled to vote and present in person or by proxy at the Annual Meeting.
+The proposal will be approved by the affirmative vote of a majority of the shares of our common stock entitled to vote and present in person or by proxy at the Annual Meeting.
 Abstentions will have the effect of voting "against" the proposal.
 Brokers have discretion to vote any uninstructed shares over the ratification of appointment of accountants.